codingzorro/advent2023/doc/day01.md

 ### Step 4: Implement the "loop" to go to "green" again
 Tag [morning-01-green-again](https://github.com/codingzorro/advent2023/releases/tag/morning-01-green-again)
 marks the state after implementing the loop using the `reduce` funcion.

+### Step 5: Get the input data from a file
+Now we are able to calculate the calibration using the text lines provided for explanation purposes.
+However, to earn the first star we must calculate the calibration for all lines stored in a file.
+We will write a function called `parse-aoc-file` (for "parse Advent of Code file") and - since it will be used on several days - store it in a separate file called `utils.clj`.
+Besides, we will store the sample input given in the problem description as a file to test `parse-aoc-file`